slittorin/home-assistant-configuration/README.md

 - Setup HA with [Home Assistance setup](https://github.com/slittorin/home-assistant-setup).

-#### Styles, naming convention, device and state class, and unit of measurement:
+#### Styles, naming convention, device and state class, and unit of measurement
 - Configuration-files/yaml:
   - Do not create more sensors than needed.
 Rely on the standard integration entities/attributes.
     - Since states (and therefore also InfluxDB states) do not track attribute changes, make sure to create sensors for the attributes you want to track.